Decomposition of multiple packings with subquadratic union complexity: The case of pseudodiscs

 \section{The case of pseudodiscs}

-The members of a family of compact sets in the plane are called \emph{pseudodiscs} if they are bounded by simple closed curves, any two of which share at most two points.
-We first give a short proof of the following.
+The members of a family of compact sets in the plane are called \emph{pseudodiscs} if the boundary of each set is a simple closed curve and any two of these curves share at most two points.
+We first give a short proof of the following assertion.